-The Memorandum on the establishment of the interregional Association of Innovative Regions of Russia (AIRR) was signed on May 21, 2010 in Tomsk during the XIII Innovation Forum Innovus.
+The Articles of association on the foundation of the Association of Innovative Regions of Russia was signed on May 21, 2010 in Tomsk during the XIII Innovation Forum Innovus.

-The purpose of the Association is to contribute to the efficient development of innovative member regions built on the recognition of various prevailing models of scientific and technological growth of regions.
+The purpose is to contribute to the efficient development of innovative member regions built on the recognition of various prevailing models of scientific and technological growth of regions.

-The list of the Association’s members includes: the Republic of Bashkortostan, the Republic of Mordovia, Republic of Sakha (Yakutia), Republic of Tatarstan, Altai Territory, Krasnoyarsk Territory, Perm Territory, Irkutsk region, Kaluga region, Lipetsk region, Novgorod region, Novosibirsk region, Samara region, Tomsk region, Tyumen region, Ulyanovsk region.
+The list of the Association’s members includes: Republic of Bashkortostan, Republic of Mordovia, Republic of Sakha (Yakutia), Republic of Tatarstan, Altai Territory, Krasnoyarsk Territory, Perm Territory, Irkutsk region, Kaluga region, Lipetsk region, Novgorod region, Novosibirsk region, Samara region, Tomsk region, Tyumen region, Ulyanovsk region.